MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Forming-and-Joining.md

 **Callbacks**
 The callbacks are a set of functions for the implementation of the application level functionalities.
 Some of them are related to plugins, while others can be used without any limitation.
 This tab is dynamically changing based on the previous *Plugins* and *ZCL Clusters* tab.
 It means some callbacks are visible/usable only if the appropriate plugin or cluster has been enabled.
-It’s not necessary to use any callback for the basic network forming and opening functionalities.
+It's not necessary to use any callback for the basic network forming and opening functionalities.
 It will be used later.

 **Includes**
 Project specific macros and include paths are defined here.
 It should not be modified, unless the user would use any custom token, or event.
 It will be used later.

 **Other options**
 Advance settings in case of using dual band functionalities.
-It’s not used in this project.
+It's not used in this project.

 **Bluetooth GATT**
 The Zigbee-BLE Dynamic Multiprotocol bluetooth side configurator is resided into the AppBuilder.
-It’s not used in this project.
+It's not used in this project.
 Note: Some BLE related plugin make it editable.

 After saving the modifications the .isc file ready to generate the project files and link the necessary SDK sources and libraries.

-Press the Generate button.
+Press the Generate button on the upper-right of the Appbuilder.

+The "Generation successful" label signs all the required files are created.
 See Figure 3‑11.
 <div align="center">
   <img src="./images/generation_result.png">
 </div>